bridge19/appointment_extension/readme.md

 some other guy have the same issue: https://open.sap.com/courses/cp1-2/sections/98a8fddb-7a8f-4392-85b7-8db2d3ac4d8d/question/0d03d320-4252-4378-950c-e50560e71c51

 From the Runtime dropdown box, select a specific runtime.
 If you leave the Automatic option, the server will load the target runtime of your application.

+SAP Cloud Platform applications run on **a modular and lightweight application runtime container** where they can use the platform services APIs and Java EE APIs according to standard patterns.

+Depending on the runtime type and corresponding SDK you are using, SAP Cloud Platform provides the following profiles of the application runtime container: